Category

 "Painting what the eye sees," "perspective-based viewing," "depicting concrete objects," "art = visual art," "a medium for projecting images"...
 Twentieth-century artists sought to transcend the various conventions that had constrained art in the past.

-And finally, with Warhol's Brillo Box, cracks began to appear in the very framework of "art" itself, the very framework that had been the battleground for these struggles.
+And finally, with Warhol's Brillo Box, cracks began to appear in the very framework of "art" itself, the very framework within which this struggle had been waged.

 Flat.
 Meaning anyone can participate.
 A free world without unjust pressure.
 That sounds appealing, but it could also be described as a harsh world without backing.
 It can feel daunting.